How the Service Works:

 - GWCs do work outside the 9-5 workday, but are not on-call 24/7.
 Do not wait until the last minute to request help.

-Contact Dr. Maura Grady, Writing Center Director with questions:
+Contact Dr. Lorna Condit, Associate Director of the University Writing Center with questions: